The Veteran (Portrait of George Reynolds)

 This object is on view at the gallery.

-Artists on Art: Observations by Yale Faculty on Selections from the Yale University Art Gallery (New Haven, Conn.: Yale University Art Gallery, New Haven, Connecticut, 1999), 3233, ill.
+Artists on Art: Observations by Yale Faculty on Selections from the Yale University Art Gallery (New Haven, Conn.: Yale University Art Gallery, 1999), 3233, ill.

 Note: This electronic record was created from historic documentation that does not necessarily reflect the Yale University Art Gallery's complete or current knowledge about the object.
 Review and updating of such records is ongoing.